Demographics of the Ottoman Empire: 1844 Ottoman census

-1881-1893 Ottoman census
+1881–1893 Ottoman census

 The first official census (1881–1893) took 10 years to finish.
 In 1893 the results were compiled and presented.
 This census is the first modern, general and standardized census accomplished not for taxation nor for military purposes, but to acquire demographic data.
 The population was divided into ethno-religious and gender characteristics.
-Numbers of both male and female subjects are given in ethno-religious categories including Muslims, Greeks (including Greek Macedonians, Asia Minor Greeks, Pontic Greeks, and Caucasus Greeks, all Orthodox Christians under the Greek Orthodox Patriarchate of Constantinople from extremely distinct ethnic origin), Armenians, Macedonian Slavs, Bulgarians, Catholics, Jews, Protestants, Latins, Syriacs and Roma.
+Numbers of both male and female subjects are given in ethno-religious categories including Muslims, Greeks (including Asia Minor Greeks, Pontic Greeks, and Caucasus Greeks, all Orthodox Christians under the Greek Orthodox Patriarchate of Constantinople from extremely distinct ethnic origin), Armenians, Bulgarians, Catholics, Jews, Protestants, Latins, Syriacs and Roma.

 In 1867 the Council of States took charge of drawing population tables, increasing the precision of population records.
 They introduced new measures of recording population counts in 1874.
 This led to the establishment of a General Population Administration, attached to the Ministry of Interior in 1881–1882.
 These changes politicized the population counts.

-1905-1906 Ottoman census
+1905–1906 Ottoman census

 After 1893 the Ottoman Empire established a statistics authority (Istatistik-i Umumi Idaresi) under which results of another official census was published in 1899.

 Istatistik-i Umumi Idaresi conducted a new census survey for which field work lasted two years (1905–06).
 2-3 million people in Iraq and Syria remained unregistered and uncounted.

 As a factual note this survey's complete (total) documentation was not published.
 Results of regional studies on this data were published later, which were sorted by their publication date.
 Included in the publication and subsequent ones was the Ottoman Empire's population as of 1911, 1912, and 1914.
 The substantial archival documentation on the census has been used in many modern studies and international publications.
 After 1906 the Ottoman Empire began to disband and a chain of violent wars such as the Italo-Turkish War, Balkan Wars and World War I drastically changed the region, its borders, and its demographics.

 1914 Ottoman census

 1866 Danube Vilayet census

-In 1865, 658600 (40,51%) Muslims and 967058 (59,49%) non-Muslims, including females, were living in the province excluding Niş sanjak and 569.868 (34,68%) Muslims, apart from the immigrants and 1.073.496 (65,32%) non-Muslims in 1859–1860.
+In 1865, 658,600 (40,51%) Muslims and 967,058 (59,49%) non-Muslims, including females, were living in the province excluding Niş sanjak and 569,868 (34,68%) Muslims, apart from the immigrants and 1,073,496 (65,32%) non-Muslims in 1859–1860.
 Half the Muslims were refugees from a population exchange of Christians and Muslims with Russia.
-Before the establishment of the Danube Vilayet, some 250000-300000 Muslim immigrants from Crimea and Caucasus had been settled in this region from 1855 to 1864.
-Another 200–300,000 male and female Circassian and Crimean Tatar refugees settled in 1862-1878 were to a degree excluded from the 1866 census count.
+Before the establishment of the Danube Vilayet, some 250,000–300,000 Muslim immigrants from Crimea and Caucasus had been settled in this region from 1855 to 1864.
+Another 200–300,000 male and female Circassian and Crimean Tatar refugees settled in 1862–1878 were to a degree excluded from the 1866 census count.

 Male population of the taxable population of the, Danube Vilayet:

-Percentage of communities in towns from the male population in 1866 according to Ottoman teskere:
+Percentage of communities in towns from the male population in 1866 according to Ottoman tezkere:

 In 1873, 17,96% of the population of the province were living in the urban areas.